 The easiest and most popular route is to put on at Riverbend Park with a take out at Drake Park.
 Give yourself about an hour to enjoy this lazy sun-drenched meandering float along the Deschutes.
 For a shorter float, you can also take out at McKay Park.

-When you reach the Colorado Avenue Bridge, hop out and walk through the handy tunnel that takes you to another put-in spot to start the second phase of your journey.
-You can also stay in the river and continue through the state-of-the-art Bend Whitewater Park that opened September 2015.
-The park offers a mildly-wild passageway for floaters, plus a whitewater channel for experienced paddlers and a nature habitat channel designed to preserve Bend’s aquatic wildlife.
+On your float, when you reach the Colorado Avenue Bridge, hop out and walk through the handy tunnel that takes you to another put-in spot to start the second phase of your journey.
+You can also stay in the river and continue through the state-of-the-art Bend Whitewater Park.
+The park offers a mildly-wild passageway (amusingly referred to as ‘da chute’ by a few locals) for floaters, plus a whitewater channel for experienced paddlers and a natural habitat channel designed to preserve Bend’s aquatic wildlife.

 Once you reach Bend’s scenic Drake Park, hoof it back to your car if you decide to self-shuttle, it takes about 20 minutes.
 Or, Tumalo Creek offers shuttles for a small fee.
 We highly recommend making a reservation first.

 Need rentals?
 Inner tube rentals are available at Tumalo Creek Kayak & Canoe and The Powder House.
 Both offer half or full-day single and double inner tube rentals starting in June.
 If you’re more interested in renting a standup paddleboard (SUP) or kayak, you can visit Tumalo Creek’s location in Riverbend Park or head to the Tumalo Creek Kayak & Canoe main Bend store location off Industrial Way, which rents SUPs, kayaks, canoes, and more.